sultanadika/football-shop/README.md

 - product/json/ : show items in json format
 - product/xml/int:id/ : returns specific xml format item based on its ID
 - product/json/int:id/ : returns specific json format item based on its ID

+**Created Main webpage with features in main.html**

+__Features Added__

+- View Product Detail button
+- Display item image based on its URL
+- shows brand, name price of the product
+- Add product button below name,npm,class details

+**Created Details in product_details.html**

+__product_details_page_info__

+- Displayed when the product is created in website
+- Displayed the price of the product
+- Displayed the thumbnail of the product
+- Displayed the Product name in big font
+- Displayed the short details of product
+- Displayed tags of the product for easier search

+__Created a file "create_football_product.html"__

+#  Feedback for the teaching assistant for Tutorial 2
+No Feedback from me as the tutorial already helped me alot :D